thindil/vim-ada/README.md

 ALE (Asynchronous Lint Engine) is a plugin providing linting (syntax checking and semantic errors) in NeoVim 0.2.0+ and Vim 8 while you edit your text files, and acts as a Vim Language Server Protocol client.
-This plugin have added Ada support for gnatmake for support for GNAT Project files (.gpr).
+This plugin has added Ada support for gnatmake for support for GNAT Project files (.gpr).
 Gnatmake linter can be used only on save file.
-Thus it is recommended to use custom configuration from `.vimrc` file.
+Thus, it is recommended to use custom configuration from `.vimrc` file.

 ### AnyFold